 Straying from the typical oranges, reds, and yellows is plum.
 Although this may not be an obvious fall color, you’d be surprised at how good it looks when paired with other autumn hues.
 Peep this arrangement and see for yourself!

-We’ve covered the recommended colors and color combos for fall, but are there any that should be avoided this time of year?
+We’ve covered the recommended colors and color combos for fall, but which ones should be avoided this time of year?
 While pink is the perfect choice for an anniversary arrangement or the welcoming of a new baby girl, your best bet when it comes to fall home decor is to stick with traditional autumn colors.
-However, if you do have the need for an anniversary gift or another special occasion this season where pink is usually the top pick, you could find success with one of the above fall colors, too!
+However, if you do have the need for an anniversary gift or another special occasion this season where pink is usually the top pick, you could find success with one of the above fall colors, too.

 Fall colors bonus tip

-If you have yet to decide which flowers you’ll use to make your home cozy and warm this fall, remember: The best flowers to use are mums, lilies, roses, and wheat.
+If you have yet to decide which flowers you’ll use to make your home cozy and warm this fall, keep in mind that the best flowers to use are mums, lilies, roses, and wheat.
 And just like you should try to avoid using spring colors to make your fall decor stand out, stay away from spring flowers such as tulips, irises, and peonies when putting together a floral arrangement to decorate your home.